studioph/cifs-symlinks/readme.md

 # Symlinks

-Reproducible example for [this issue](https://github.com/python/cpython/issues/102503) with `os.walk` not detecting symlinks correctly on mounted CIFS filesystems.
+Reproducible example for [this issue](https://github.com/python/cpython/issues/102503) with `os.walk` not detecting symlinks correctly on mounted CIFS filesystems due to a bug in the kernel CIFS driver.

 ## Running
 1. Install samba (`sudo apt install samba`)